 Where legal action is necessary to collect a debt Sterling will contact our client to discuss the merits and risks of such action and will only advise our client to take action if a positive cash outcome can be achieved.
 Our solicitor* has extensive experience in litigating on recruitment sector terms of business and therefore is able to analyse and put together a strong case efficiently.
 The strength of our submissions means the majority of cases are settled without going to court.

-*Sterling Debt Recovery uses an independent 3rd party solicitor.
-You can see more information here legal services.
+*Sterling Debt Recovery uses an independent 3rd party solicitor based in our office.